top of page

 The Bubbles We Build: Protecting Our Minds in the Age of Information Overload

 There’s something oddly comforting about bubbles.
-Today, I find myself thinking about the little 'bubbles' we create in life to manage the tidal wave of information that seems to crash over us daily, bringing to mind the legend of the ancient Mesoamerican Crystal Skulls.
+Today, I find myself thinking about the little 'bubbles' we create in life to manage the tidal wave of information that seems to crash over us daily.

 Floating bubble